 Let’s face it: life’s decisions can feel like a pressure cooker of anxiety.
 When we face difficult crossroads, we often find ourselves in a state of confusing ambivalence, not knowing if what we choose will lead our lives toward or further from our dreams for ourselves.
 This is a universal experience.
-Our families and cultures of origin attempt to equip us – for better or worse – with the tools to handle the existential given of anxiety in the face of decision-making.
+Our families and cultures of origin attempt to equip us – for better or worse – with the tools to handle the existential given of anxiety in the face of healthy decision making.

 Many of us learn to value intellect, imprinting upon us that the ideal way of being in the world is one steeped in rationality detached from our emotional experiencing.
 We learn to sweep aside our feelings and listen only to our cognitive selves.
 Our emotional selves get neatly shelved, collecting new layers of dust with each passing year.
 While intellectualized decision-making can be beneficial (especially when living with a mental illness characterized by heightened emotional reactivity), we often find ourselves ‘successful’ but also deeply and utterly dissatisfied.
 This dissatisfaction is elusive, slipping through our fingers like sand as we try to identify the root of our unhappiness.